 If you often forget to take your medicine, let your doctor and pharmacist know.

-- have Addison's disease (a disorder of the adrenal glands)
+- Addison's disease (a rare disorder where the adrenal glands produce insufficient hormones)

 Inform your doctor if you have the following conditions: